ajauwena/Bioinformatics_Projects/README.md

 This repository hosts several bioinformatics projects.
 A brief outline of each project is provided below.

-## Burbot Read Alignment to Reference Genomes
+## Aligning Burbot Reads to Reference Genomes

 Assesses how reference genome and alignment software choice impacts alignment success.
 Aligns burbot (<em>Lota lota</em>) reads to both a fragmented burbot genome and a complete cod (<em>Gadus morhua</em>) genome with the Burrows-Wheeler Aligner (BWA) and Bowtie 2 alignment software.

 Uses Bash, Python, and R.

-## Clustering Individuals Using SNPs
+## Clustering Individuals Using SNPs With Machine Learning

 Investigates the utility of single nucleotide polymorphisms (SNPs) from the ZNF23, FAM135B, and Rbm38 genes as markers for differentiating between individuals from the African and East Asian superpopulations.
 Also compares the efficacies of four clustering algorithms in differentiating between individuals from these superpopulations using SNPs from ZNF23, FAM135B, and Rbm38.

 Uses R.

-## Genomic Prediction Investigation in Ontarian Barley
+## Investigating Genomic Prediction in Ontarian Barley

 Explores the factors influencing barley yields in Ontario, Canada, including genetics and the environment.
 Also assesses the potential of genomic prediction for estimating Ontarian barley performance.

 Uses Bash and R.

-## Insurance Premium Charges Prediction With Machine Learning
+## Predicting Insurance Premium Charges With Machine Learning

 Evaluates the performances of various machine learning models in predicting insurance premiums charged to a policyholder.
 Compares the AdaBoost, k-nearest neighbors (KNN), and support vector machine (SVM) regressors and classifiers.